-- 1. For private music instruction courses
+- 1. Private music instruction courses

-- 2. For directed study and on-line courses
+- 2. Directed study and on-line courses

-- For practica, physical education, and outdoor leadership activity courses.
+- 3. Practica, physical education, and outdoor leadership activity courses.

 English proficiency requirements are the same for entrance into audit courses as for-credit courses.
 Auditing a course is significantly different from taking a course for credit: the instructor is not required to grade or to provide feedback on assignments, quizzes, tests or examinations that the auditing student chooses to complete.